Explore Some of the Best Winter Birding Locations in Upstate NY

 Managed by the DEC, this Bird Conservation Area (BCA) is a 447-acre wetland and upland complex dedicated to the preservation of migratory waterfowl and other area birds.
 The pond attracts large flocks of ducks and geese during spring and fall migrations, as well as blue herons and osprey.
 Enjoy a leisurely walk this winter and you may glimpse an eagle as ice-fishing is common on Carter’s Pond.
 The parking areas at Carter’s Pond are not plowed during snowfall, but trails are open year-round.

-New to Winter Bird Watching?
+New to Winter Birding?
 Do It Safely

 If you’d like to try bird watching this winter, remember to follow the general rules of birding to help protect their crucial habitats.
 According to the NY State Department of Environmental Conservation, keep these tips in mind to observe birds in a safe and legal manner: